29 Jun Freedom | June 2018

 “Then freedom has a responsibility.”

 “Of course.
 Every gift has a price.
-And in this case, that price is the responsibility to use the gift wisely.”
+And in this case, that price is to use the gift wisely.”

 “How did birds ever figure this out?”

-“Quite simply, it’s what you would do if you wanted to live for tens of millions of years.”
+“Quite simply, it’s what you would do if you wanted to live for millions of years.”

 Find More at: